Monday, January 26, 2015

 Before leaving the Florida Keys, we enjoyed a lovely meal at

-Margaretville Café located at 500 Duval Street, Key West, Florida 33040
+Margaretville Café is located at 500 Duval Street, Key West, Florida 33040

 Day 7: June 4, 2002

-We loaded into my sister's truck, and she drove us to Miami International Airport, where we boarded and flew to Atlanta International Airport, then to Huntsville International Airport and the road home.
+We loaded into my sister's truck, and she drove us to Miami International Airport, where we boarded and flew to Atlanta International Airport, then to Huntsville International Airport, and finally, back home on the road.

 May 29-June 6, 2002, Miami, Florida, Delta Airlines